The Witches (2020 film): Critical response

 In his two out of four star review, Richard Roeper of the Chicago Sun-Times praised the special effects and the performances, but found the film to be "far too disturbing for young children and not edgy enough to captivate adults."
-David Ehrlich of IndieWire gave the film a D+ calling the film "dreadful" and stating, "Zemeckis has made some unsuccessful films over the last 20 years, but The Witches is the most frustrating of them all because it feels like it could've been made by somebody else.
+David Ehrlich of IndieWire gave the film a D+, calling the film "dreadful" and stating, "Zemeckis has made some unsuccessful films over the last 20 years, but The Witches is the most frustrating of them all because it feels like it could've been made by somebody else.
 Anybody else.
 Roeg's version may have scarred a generation of kids for life, but at least they remembered it."

 Controversy

 Numerous disability advocates, including British Paralympic swimmer Amy Marren, accused the film of perpetuating bias against individuals with ectrodactyly and other limb differences.
 Lauren Appelbaum, a spokesperson for advocacy group RespectAbility, said the film portrays limb differences as "hideous or something to be afraid of."
-On November 4, 2020, Warner Bros. issued a statement in which they apologized for offending people with disabilities.
+On November 4, 2020, Warner Bros. issued a statement in which they apologised for offending people with disabilities.
 They further added that they had worked with "designers and artists to come up with a new interpretation of the cat-like claws that are described in the book. [...]
 The film is about kindness. [...]
 It was never the intention for viewers to feel that the fantastical, non-human creatures were meant to represent them."
 Hathaway also issued an apology over the film's portrayal, saying "I particularly want to say I'm sorry to kids with limb differences...
 Now that I know better I promise I'll do better."